 Posts Tagged ‘elections’

-Muslim Brother to face Mubarak-era prime minister in Egypt’s presidential run-off
+Muslim Brotherhood to face Mubarak-era prime minister in Egypt’s presidential run-off

 The Muslim Brotherhood’s Mohamed Moursi will face off against Mubarak-era prime minister Ahmed Shafiq in the second round of Egypt’s presidential election, according to unofficial results Friday.
 A statement issued by the Muslim Brotherhood mid-morning on Friday said the party’s candidate had won, according to their estimates.